Audette relishing life at The Deck

 “We have a waiting list of 70 who want to put their boats here,” said Audette, a Salem native who graduated from Northeastern University in 1979.
 “The boating business has increased greatly in the past few years.”

-At one point it did not look like he would be active in any endeavor.
-In 2018, returning from Essex in early afternoon, an SUV swerved into his lane and smashed into his car head on.
+At one point, it did not look like he would be active in any endeavor.
+In 2018, while returning from Essex one afternoon, an SUV swerved into his lane and smashed into his car head on.

-The bleeding, comatose victim was extracted from the wreck, and airlifted to a Boston hospital.
+The bleeding comatose victim was extracted from the wreck and flown to a Boston hospital.

-“A couple of the medical specialists gave me two days to live,” recalled Audette.
+“A couple of the medical specialists gave me two days to live,” Audette recalled.

-Both arms were broken, a knee was shattered, and his ribs and lung were severely damaged.
-A hip was also smashed, and other body parts were damaged.
+Both arms were broken, a knee was shattered, and his ribs and a lung were severely damaged.
+A hip was also smashed, and other body parts were injured.

 He spent months at Massachusetts General Hospital and Spaulding Rehabilitation Center.
 Only now, in the summer of 2022, is he nearing the end of his therapy and rehab.